mBialczak/Memory-Management-Chatbot-NanoDegreeCpp/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./membot`.

-## Project Task Details resolved during the assignment given to the student.
+## Project Tasks details resolved during the assignment given to the student.

 In the starter code provided, the program crashed when the window was closed.
 There was a small bug hidden, which was related to improper memory management.
 So first warm-up task was to find this bug and remove it.